Interceptor777/SoapyRemote/README.md

  - Set default MTU size to 4096 as the XTRX is hard coded to return 4096 when asked for MTU.
  - Set default window size to 64KiB, this needs to be a number which is a power of two.

+Known issues related to SoapyRemote so far:
+- The XTRX doesn't close properly after running both deactivateStream() and closeStream()

 # Use any Soapy SDR remotely

 ## Build Status